jshewa/Energy-consumption-of-a-GPS/README.md

 # Energy-consumption-of-a-GPS
-What's an optimal energy strategi for getting a positional fix for an IoT application?
+What's an optimal energy strategy for getting a positional fix for an IoT application?
 This project should answer that question!
 Under development!.